ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

 In the cases above, we described situations in which a worker will try to reconnect with the server.
 There are two key `SubscriptionWorkerOptions` fields controlling this state:

 *  `TimeToWaitBeforeConnectionRetry` - The time that the worker will 'sleep' before trying to reconnect.
 * `MaxErroneousPeriod` - The maximum time in which the worker is allowed to be in an erroneous state.
-After that time passes, the worker will stop trying to reconnect
+After that time passes, the worker will stop trying to reconnect.
+{INFO/}

+{INFO: Timing out}
+If a worker fails to connect the server for a given time period, it will throw an exception and stop trying.

+* Timeout period: `ConnectionStreamTimeout`
+* Exception generated when the timeout period is exceeded: `OperationCanceledException`
+* Default timeout period: 30 second

+Example:
+{CODE worker_timeout@ClientApi\DataSubscriptions\DataSubscriptions.cs /}

 {INFO/}

 {INFO: OnUnexpectedSubscriptionError}